 Campus partners host activities and events that celebrate and honor the many Indigenous, Native, and First Nation peoples from across the country and the world.
 The Northwestern campus sits on the traditional homelands of the Council of Three Fires Nations, which includes the Ojibwe, Odawa, and Potawatomi.

 It is within Northwestern's responsibility as an academic institution to disseminate knowledge about Native peoples and the institution's history with them.

 Starting in 2014, Northwestern began celebrating Native American Heritage Month in the month of November.
 Programs and events throughout the month honor Indigenous Peoples' history and past, celebrate its present and future, engage the diversity and complexity of lived experiences within communities, and raise awareness and visibility for these communities across campus.

 Sand Creek Massacre Commemoration

 Planned in partnership with NAISA (Native American and Indigenous Student Alliance), the Sand Creek Massacre commemoration is held annually in mid-November to honor the Cheyenne and Arapaho peoples who were killed by United States soldiers during an attack of their village.
 This event is free and open to the campus community.
-In 2019, the Commemoration will take place on Saturday, November 16, 2019.
+In 2020, the Commemoration will likely take place virtual with more details forthcoming.